edgedelta/docs/docs/appendices/on-prem-rehydration.md

 - Put your organization ID as the value of `ED_ORG_ID` in /tmp/rehydration-poller.yml.
 You can find your organization ID in the URL of the API requests made by app.edgedelta.com.

-7. Deploy rehydration poller:
+10.Deploy rehydration poller:

 ```
 kubectl apply -f /tmp/rehydration-poller.yml;
 ```

-8. Review the logs to verify a successful connection to the OpenFaaS gateway:
+11.Review the logs to verify a successful connection to the OpenFaaS gateway:

 ```
 kubectl logs deployment/rehydration-poller -n edgedelta-rehydration
 ```

-9. Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the portal, and then create rehydration requests.
+12.Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the portal, and then create rehydration requests.

-    * The requests will be processed by the rehydration components that was just installed on your k8s cluster.
+The requests will be processed by the rehydration components that was just installed on your k8s cluster.

 ***